 3. He Shuts Down

 Do you ever try to have a serious conversation with your husband, but it is only one-sided?
 Any time you ask him questions, he responds with more questions without giving you a straight answer.
 He might even crack a joke or two instead of giving you a straight answer.
+You may sense coldness or indifference also from him at times.

 This happens because he may feel it’s easier to deflect the question rather than deal with the pain that comes with facing your emotions and problems.
 When your husband does this, it’s important to remember that deflection does not stem from insensitivity.
 He has probably grown up with deflection as a coping mechanism to steer clear of expressing their feelings and confrontation.